cbw1243/cdlRotate/README.md

 # Important update

-This package should not used anymore (since March 26 2020).
-Please use the CropScapeR package [(GitHub link here)](https://github.com/cbw1243/CropScapeR) instead.
+This package has been replaced by the CropScapeR package [(GitHub link here)](https://github.com/cbw1243/CropScapeR).

 ## cdlRotate: Access Cropland Data Layer (CDL) data and calculate land use changes over time